 In the future, policymakers must continue to renew TPS for states facing instability, develop legal pathways for TPS holders currently ineligible for permanent status to achieve it, and extend TPS protections to additional countries as circumstances warrant.

-In doing so, the United States can contribute to its national prosperity and security and to that of the international system as a whole.
+Temporary Protected Status helps the United States contribute to its national prosperity and security and to that of the international system as a whole.